redknitin/n9fx/README.md

 # n9fx

-The N9 framework is an light-weight opinionated MVC framework for PHP.
+The N9 framework is a light-weight opinionated MVC framework for PHP.

 # Getting Started